 A Framework for Understanding Scriptures

-Just as context is of paramount importance in properly understanding scripture so too is the intended audience.
-In general, we have two primary audiences to consider Israel and Christian Gentiles.
+Just as context is paramount in properly understanding scripture, so too is the intended audience.
+In general, we have two primary audiences to consider: Israel and Christian Gentiles.

 Consider this as a framework (subject to modification) by which and through which we would examine, interpret, understand, and apply scriptures.